hiraq-dev/SmartPrayerAid/README.md

 # 📱 SmartPrayerAid – Islamic Utility Suite

-*A Unified Android Application for Parental Monitoring, Islamic Calendar, and Tasbeeh Tracking*
+*A Unified Android Application for Namaz Assistance, Islamic Calendar, and Tasbeeh Counter*

 ---

 ## 🌟 Overview

 SmartPrayerAid is a multi-module Android application designed to support digital wellbeing, spiritual growth, and daily Islamic practices.
-It integrates **Parental Monitoring**, an **Islamic Calendar**, and a **Tasbeeh Counter** into one intelligent, secure, and user-friendly app.
+It integrates a **Namaz Assistance App**, an **Islamic Calendar**, and a **Tasbeeh Counter** into one intelligent, secure, and user-friendly app.

-This project showcases strong Android development skills using **Java**, **SQLite**, **API integrations**, **background services**, and **custom UI components**.
+This project showcases strong Android development skills using **Java**, **SQLite**, **API integrations**, **background services**, **speech recognition**, and **custom UI components**.

 ---

 # 📦 Modules Overview

-## 🕵️‍♂️ 1.
-Parental Eye – Monitoring & Alert System
+## 🕌 1.
+Namaz Application – Prayer Assistance & Accessibility

-**A parental control module that detects app usage and sends automated SMS alerts.**
+**A digital companion app for tracking daily prayers, guiding users through prayer routines, and assisting disabled persons using speech recognition.**

 ### Key Features

-* 🔐 Secure Authentication: Password creation, login system, automatic logout.
+* 🔐 Secure Authentication (optional for user personalization)
-* 📱 Real-time App Monitoring: Detects when a configured app is launched.
-* 💬 SMS Alerts: Sends customizable SMS notifications.
+* 📱 Real-time Prayer Time Calculation based on location
+* 🎙️ **Voice-Guided Prayer Assistance** for Rakat, Sajda, and other prayer steps
-* ⚙️ Background Monitoring: Works continuously using `AlarmManager` + Broadcast Receivers.
+* ⚙️ Background Services for notifications and tasbeeh counting
-* 📊 Activity Logs: Complete monitoring history.
+* 📊 Prayer History Tracking
+* ♿ Accessibility support for disabled users during prayers

 ### Technical Highlights

+* Speech recognition algorithm to guide users through prayer steps
-* Background services (`CameraService`, `CameraService2`)
+* Background services for prayer reminders and tasbeeh tracking
-* SQLite database (rules + logs + authentication)
+* SQLite database for prayer logs and user preferences
-* App detection via background polling
-* Secure password management
+* API integration for location-based prayer times (Aladhan API)
+* Custom UI components for dual-date calendars and tasbeeh tracking

 ---